 Industry Factors Impacting the Drilling Fluids Business

-As demonstrated in the chart below, the global drilling and completion fluids' market has more than doubled since 2005 and grown at a compounded annual growth rate of over 13% since 2005.
+As demonstrated in the chart below, the global drilling and completion fluids' market has more than doubled since 2006 and has grown at a compounded annual growth rate of approximately 13% since 2009.

 Source: Spears & Associates Inc.